'The Kloppenburg clan from Huissen' - A short summary!

 *The ' Holy Grail' of the Nijmegen hypothesis.
 Finding a document that irrefutably links Theodorus 'Derck' Kloppenborger (c.
 1605) to both his father Wilm Jans van Kloppenburgh (c.
 1570) and his son Jan den Kloppenborger (c.
 1655) is considered the absolute 'Holy Grail' of this genealogical research.
 As long as this specific piece of evidence is missing, the Nijmegen hypothesis remains a historically very plausible reconstruction, but formally speaking, a hypothesis.
 Finding and establishing the direct link between these three generations would instantly elevate the early family tree of the "Kloppenburg clan" from a strong probability to a documented historical reality.

-Due to the risks of digital misinformation and incorrect online links, new data from the 't Loo- Duiven region is handled with the utmost caution as long as source verification is ongoing.
+Due to the risks of digital misinformation and incorrect online links, new data from the Loo- Duiven-Nijmegen regions is handled with the utmost caution as long as source verification is ongoing.

 Comments